 Best Advice for Trying Something New: If there are not samples available, you can ask to try something.
 Sampling is also a great way to build trust with your cheese specialist.

 Favorite Cheese Right Now: It's like asking which kid I like the best.
-In my frig at home, I have herb D'affinois brie, Halverson, Point Reyes Original Blue, and Merlot Bellavitano.
+In my frig at home, I have herb D'affinois brie, Harbison, Point Reyes Original Blue, and Merlot Bellavitano.
 Now if you ask me what my customers' favorite is, I can tell you the Merlot Vellavitano from Sartori.

 Why Hy-Vee: In a word, passion.
 I'm telling you, cheese excites us.